Variational Monte Carlo with Large Patched Transformers: Results

 To represent the wavefunction amplitudes $\Psi\left(\boldsymbol{\sigma}\right)=\langle\boldsymbol{\sigma}|\Psi\rangle$ of a qubit system, such as an array of Rydberg atoms, a sequential order is defined over the system.
 Each atom is iteratively used as an input to the RNN cell, the core element of the network structure which we choose to be a Gated Recurrent Unit (GRU)~\cite{Cho2014} inspired by~\cite{Hibat-Allah2020, Carrasquilla2021}.
 In addition, the RNN cell receives the state of internal hidden units as input.
 This state is adapted in each iteration and propagated over the input sequence, generating a memory effect.
 The network output $p_{\mathrm{RNN}}\left(\sigma_i|\sigma_{<i};\mathcal{W}\right)$ at each iteration can be interpreted as the probability of the next atom $\sigma_i$ being in either the ground or the Rydberg state, conditioned on the configuration of all previous atoms $\sigma_{<i}$ in the sequence, with variational weights $\mathcal{W}$ in the RNN cell.
 See \Fig{1}\textbf{d} and the Methods section for more details.
 From this output, the state $\sigma_i$ of the next atom is sampled and used autoregressively as input in the next RNN iteration, as illustrated in \Fig{1}\textbf{b}~\cite{Hibat-Allah2020, Carrasquilla2021, Dawid2022}.
 We then train the RNN such that it approximates a target state $\Psi\left(\boldsymbol{\sigma}\right)$,

+While we focus on positive, real-valued wave functions in this work, RNNs can represent general wave functions by including complex phases as a second network output~\cite{Hibat-Allah2020}.
+The global phase of the encoded state is then expressed as the sum over single-qubit phases.

 The RNN has shown high accuracies for representing ground states of various quantum systems.
 However, its sequential nature and the encoding of all information in the hidden unit state pose a challenge for capturing long-range correlations~\cite{Hibat-Allah2020, Morawetz2021, Czischek2022, Hibat-Allah2022, Khandoker2023, Carrasquilla2021, Dawid2022}.
 Here we refer to correlations between atoms that appear far from each other in the RNN sequence but not necessarily in the qubit system.
+Alternative autoregressive network models, such as the PixelCNN, experience similar limitations.
+These models cover correlations via convolutions with a kernel of a specific size.
+However, due to increasing computational costs, kernel sizes are commonly chosen rather small, so that the PixelCNN is as well limited to capturing only local correlations in qubit systems~\cite{Sharir2020}.
 Specific RNN structures that better match the lattice structure in the considered model, such as two-dimensional RNNs for two-dimensional quantum systems, can overcome this limitation~\cite{Hibat-Allah2020, Hibat-Allah2022, Khandoker2023, Hibat-Allah2023}.
 An alternative approach to improve the representation of long-range correlations is to use transformer (TF) architectures as a wavefunction ansatz~\cite{Cha2022, Sharir2022, Viteritti2022, Zhang2023}.
 These provide a similar autoregressive behavior but do not have a recurrent setup and naturally capture all-to-all interactions~\cite{Vaswani2017}.